-The town of Vernazza has around 1000 or so inhabitants and approximately 850,000 visitors a year.
-A car-free village Vernazza only allows vehicles to enter is on Tuesday morning for the market that is the highlight of the week for both tourists and locals.
+Like Riomaggiore, Vernazza is a car-free village Vernazza that only allows vehicles to enter on Tuesday morning for the market that is the highlight of the week for both tourists and locals.

 Thankfully this UNESCO village came together and rebuilt the town with an emphasis on sustainability and created an organization to overcome not only the ravages of the earthquake but to develop Vernazza as a sustainable tourism destination.